homerotl/DOSGameCollection/README.md

 SETUP.EXE
 ```

-Both specifications are more of good wishes than reality.
-At this stage not all the properties and files are used, but this is the blueprint for future development.

-## Disk images disc-info.txt file
+## File Information example

-An example of the format for the disc-info.txt text file is as follows:
+An example of the format for the "file-info.txt" file is as follows:

 ```
 disc_01.img,Installation disk 1